syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Image-Insertion.md

 ## Save Image as Base64 in HtmlText

-The following code example shows how to insert an image as base64 and reterive in HtmlText.
+The following code example shows how to insert an image as base64 and retrieve in HtmlText.

 {% tabs %}